josehernandezsc/COVID19Net/README.md

 Development is based on Python 3.6.6 and was run on a NVIDIA K80 GPU with 12GB of internal memory.

+The final model parameters dictionary will be made available soon.

 For instructions on dataset loading please refer to https://github.com/UCSD-AI4H/COVID-CT